iotaledger/documentation-platform/docs/iri/0.1/how-to-guides/download-the-iri-on-linux.md

 * You want to be sure that the code you run is the same as the source code
 * You want to modify the code before you run it

-1. Install the [Maven](https://maven.apache.org/what-is-maven.html) build tool by doing the following and changing the USER_HOME_DIR variable to your chosen path:
+1. Install the [Maven](https://maven.apache.org/what-is-maven.html) build tool

     ```bash
     $ export MAVEN_VERSION=3.5.4
     $ export USER_HOME_DIR="/root"